Why This Search Intent Matters

 - Stuffing the section with every skill without telling a coherent story.

-- Copying resume language directly instead of adapting it for LinkedIn readers.
+- Copying resume wording directly instead of adapting it for a profile context.

 Use the Matching Tool

 A fresher LinkedIn summary works best when it combines technical direction with readable positioning.
-The reader should understand your role target in seconds, not after scrolling through the whole profile.
+The reader should understand your role target and credibility in seconds, not after scrolling through a wall of generic claims.